input-output-hk/marlowe-cardano/marlowe-cli/doc/run.md

       prepare                  Prepare the next step of a Marlowe contract and write the output to a JSON file.
       withdraw                 Withdraw funds from the Marlowe role address.

+    Experimental commands for running contracts, with automatic balancing. auto-execute             [EXPERIMENTAL] Run a Marlowe transaction, selecting transaction inputs and outputs automatically.
+      auto-withdraw            [EXPERIMENTAL] Withdraw funds from the Marlowe role address, selecting transaction inputs and outputs
+                               automatically.

 ## Initialize